-Strengthening and expanding the economic Partnerships, and taking in overseas markets through them
+Strengthening and expanding the economic Partnerships, and taking in overseas markets

+through them
-Key Initiative Creating an enabling environment for open, transparent, and competitive markets.

-linkage to Boosting business recovery and resilience against future shocks.

-EAASR Ensuring that all groups in society have equal access to opportunities for more

-inclusive, sustainable growth, and greater well-being.

-Harnessing innovation, new technology, and skills development to boost productivity
+Key Initiative linkage to EAASR ☑ Creating an enabling environment for open, transparent, and competitive markets. ☑ Boosting business recovery and resilience against future shocks. ☑ Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being. ☐ Harnessing innovation, new technology, and skills development to boost productivity and digitalization.

-and digitalization.

-Č

-Deeper trade relationships with other economies will contribute to the development of
+Promoting economic partnerships with other economies will contribute to the development of other economies.

-other economies.
 It especially relates to the first, the second and the third pillars.

-Key Initiative ☐ Competition Policy and Law
+Key Initiative Competition Policy and Law

 linkage to: Core Strengthening Economic and Legal Infrastructure

 Structural Ease of Doing Business

 Reforms, Regulatory Reform

-Supplementary Public Sector Governance

-Structural Corporate Law and Governance
+Supplementary Structural Public Sector Governance Corporate Law and Governance

 Reforms, and/or Supplementary structural reforms

 Supporting Supporting policies

-Policies
+Policies Z supporting ponetics

 The Japanese government aims to take in overseas markets through policy instruments

 related to the above.

 Activities and Maintaining and strengthening the multilateral trading system

-Timelines • Promoting economic partnership negotiations, and conclusion of investment-related
+Timelines Promoting economic partnership negotiations, and conclusion of investment-related

 agreements and tax agreements

 Promoting infrastructure system overseas

 Promoting direct investment in Japan

 • Promoting the SDGs

-3.4 • Promoting Cool Japan
+Promoting Cool Japan

-Measures of Together with the drafting of implementation schedule, set up KPIs for three years from

-progress FY2021 and for the period after FY2024.
-Continuously follow up the implementation

-status of the strategy and review contents and fields.
+• Expansion of the export of agricultural, forestry and fishery products and foods

+Measures of Based on a five-year timeline created to promote this action plan, follow-ups will be

+progress conducted every fiscal year on the plan's implementation, promoting a PDCA cycle.

+•

 Qualitative:

 • Leading discussions on maintaining the high standard and on the steady

-implementation of the Comprehensive and Progressive Agreement for Trans-Pacific
+implementation of the "Comprehensive and Progressive Agreement for Trans-Pacific

-Partnership (TPP11 Agreement)
+Partnership (CPTPP)"

-• Ensuring the full implementation of the Regional Comprehensive Economic

-Partnership (RCEP) Agreement
+• Ensuring the implementation of the "Regional Comprehensive Economic Partnership (RCEP) Agreement in a transparent manner"

 Quantitative:

 • In Y2025: Realize infrastructural system orders from overseas reaching about 34

 trillion yen

-• In Y2030: Achieve the outstanding balance of foreign direct investment at 80 trillion
+• In Y2030: Increase the outstanding balance of foreign direct investment to 80 trillion

-yen, or 12 percent of GDP
+yen

 • By FY2025: Increase broadcasting contents sold outside Japan to five thousand items

+• By Y2025: Achieve 2 trillion yen of agricultural, forestry and fishery products and

+food exports

 APEC cross-fora

 alignment